All Episodes

 That's right.

-Remember, he just he just I knew that was true.
+He just knew that was true.

-He just formed his exploratory committee, but he hasn't officially announced.
+He just formed his exploratory committee, but he hasn't officially announced he promised he would do it on Oprah's show.

 I don't know.

-I I mean I mean I don't want Hillary.
+I mean, I don't want Hillary.

-Uh I know the overriding thing is to win so that Bill can get Air Force One back.
+My take is at this early stage, looking at Hillary, I know the overriding thing is to win so that Bill can get Air Force One back.

-But will she want the win to be in any way credited to her vice presidential candidate Obama?
+But will she want the win to be in any way credited to her vice presidential candidate, Obama?

-Uh will she be able to handle that?
+Will she be able to handle that?

-I I uh I'm I'm watching these cable networks go wall to wall with this, and it's too soon.
+I'm watching these cable networks go wall to wall with this, and it's too soon.

 I'm telling you, none of what happens right now matters.